“Can I get six-pack abs by rowing?”

 #4.
 Low Impact

 Rowing is considered among the lowest impact exercises.
 Even the injured athletes row to recover from the impact.
-Low impact means low risk of muscle and joint injuries.
+Low impact means a low risk of muscle and joint injuries.
 (But always a doctor’s advice is recommended).

 Yes, rowing can help you achieve the desired results of having Abs or toned stomach if done correctly.